mkobuolys/flutter-design-patterns/assets/markdown/strategy.md

 ### IShippingCostsStrategy

 An interface which defines methods and properties to be implemented by all supported algorithms.
-Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 ```
-abstract class IShippingCostsStrategy {
+abstract interface class IShippingCostsStrategy {
-  String label;
+  late String label;
   double calculate(Order order);
 }
 ```